ColeHoffmann/Boolean-Gurus/Project4/README.md

 Once the deck is empty and the user found a set, the game ends.
 And scores will be displayed.
 After user closing the window, a new game will be started and the user can start again.
 The maximum possible point avaiable for a player is 24 points.
+If you want to restart the game, simply refresh the page.

 "No set?" button:
 It is possible for the table to not have a valid set displayed.
 In this case, user can press the "No set?" botton.